East of England

 Norfolk's popularity is well deserved.
 From the stunning Norfolk Coast to the chance to discover the stories and drama behind magnificent houses like Blickling, Felbrigg and Oxburgh Hall.
-Wander around their gardens as spring bulbs burst to life and listen out for the sounds of spring at places like Sheringham Park.
+Wander around their gardens or enjoy a walk the countryside.
+Don't miss a visit to Sheringham Park, which is awash with colour at this time of year.

-Not far from the centre of Cambridge, savour the heady scent of spring flowers carpeting the gardens at Anglesey Abbey or escape to Wicken Fen and listen out for the first signs of spring.
-Meet the new arrivals at Wimpole Home Farm or explore a working mill at Houghton.
-What stories will you uncover?
+Not far from the centre of Cambridge, savour the heady scent of flowers in the gardens at Anglesey Abbey or escape to Wicken Fen in search of wildlife.
+Enjoy exploring Wimpole Hall and the wider Estate, including Home Farm which has been busy welcoming new arrivals.
+What stories will you uncover on your next visit?

 The question about Suffolk, is where will you visit first?
 From a landscape made famous by John Constable to the royal burial ground at Sutton Hoo.
 Enjoy a walk along the iconic Suffolk coastline and around picturesque wool towns.
 And don't miss the chance to discover what life was like above and below stairs at Ickworth.

 Over the border

 In Hertfordshire you'll find Shaw's Corner, the home of playwright George Bernard Shaw; who 70 years ago was one of the most famous, most photographed and most quoted men in the world.
-Shaw's will be re-opening its doors in June 2015.
+Shaw's will be re-opening its doors in summer 2015.